Affiliate links on Android Authority may earn us a commission. Learn more.

 4K 60fps (for supported titles)

 6-hour session limit

 Priority queue access

-Plus, sessions are limited to one hour, meaning that you could be kicked in the middle of an intense match of Overwatch or League of Legends.
-Sure, you can quickly start another session, but depending on the queue length it might be too late.
+Plus, sessions are limited to one hour, meaning you could be kicked in the middle of an intense match of Overwatch or League of Legends.
+Sure, you can quickly start another session, but depending on the queue length, it might be too late.

 GeForce Now’s premium subscription all but eliminates these issues.
-You’ll get priority access in the queue, and game session length is extended to six hours.
-It’s also the only way to access Nvidia’s latest-and-greatest RTX graphics in supported titles.
-For now it’s available at an introductory price of $4.99 a month, but expect prices to increase dramatically in 2021, as it’s the services’ only revenue stream.
+You’ll get priority access in the queue, and the game session length is extended to six hours.
+It’s also the only way to access NVIDIA’s latest and greatest RTX graphics in supported titles.
+Regardless of whether or not you pay for the service, you can play games you’ve already purchased on Steam or other marketplaces, so there are no additional costs in that regard.

 Game streaming is a major strain on your network, so it’s worth looking at how GeForce Now and Stadia deal with the strain.
 While both services sport nearly imperceptible input latency under the right conditions, there are a few differences between the two.

 Both services require a consistent connection for good results, with wired connections or 5GHz Wi-Fi preferred.
-For the best results you’re going to want 100Mbps, but your mileage may vary.
-Here are their minimum requirements, with Nvidia’s listing requiring slightly more juice.
+For the best results, you will want 100Mbps, but your mileage may vary.
+Here are their minimum requirements, with NVIDIA’s listing requiring slightly more juice.

 |Google Stadia||GeForce Now|